-I had the pleasure of listening as Rabbi David Silber taught Megillat Esther to one of my tenth grade classes at Gann Academy in 2013, and thought that several of his ideas deserved to be passed on.
+I had the pleasure of listening as Rabbi David Silber taught Megillat Esther to one of my tenth grade classes last month, and thought that several of his deserved to be passed on.
 So this dvar Torah is admittedly derivative, although of course I take full responsibility for any errors.
-I have asterisked the points I recall specifically from Rabbi Silber.
-The Dvar Torah in this form was originally published in 2013 and then again in 2014.
+I have asterisked the point I recall specifically from Rabbi Silber.

 Megillat Esther opens with a massive all-male drinking party at King Achashverosh's palace, then cuts to an all-female drinking party at the queen's palace.
-Disaster strikes when the king demands that Queen Vashti switch parties\ while "wearing the crown of royalty, so as to show the nations and the officers her beauty".
+Disaster strikes when the king demands that Queen Vashti switch parties while "wearing the crown of royalty, so as to show the nations and the officers her beauty".
 The midrashic suggestion that she was ordered to come wearing only the crown captures the atmosphere of the verse perfectly, although the specific facts necessary to create that atmosphere may well be culturally dependent.